void-linux/void-packages/README.md

-## The official source repository for voidlinux.
+## The official source repository for Void.

 This repository contains the source package tree to build xbps binary packages from sources for the Void Linux distribution.